 Note, do not be surprised when you can’t find your ancestors in the 1890 census; most of it was destroyed in a 1921 fire and only fragments survived.

 That’s it!
-Let me know if you have any questions, or if you’d like some more information relating to a particular location.
+Let me know in the comments if you have any questions, or tips to share!